microsoft/CCF/tests/npm-tsoa-app/README.md

 See the [README.md](../npm-app/README.md) file of the `npm-app` folder for a general introduction to CCF's JavaScript environment and npm.

 tsoa generates OpenAPI definitions from TypeScript types and JSDoc annotations.
+It also uses the generated schemas to validate the request data.

 Note that tsoa currently focuses on JSON as content type.
 Using other content types is possible but requires to manually specify the OpenAPI definition.
 See [`proto.ts`](src/controllers/proto.ts) for details.